-On 2 June 1760 Cosby was promoted commander of the sloop Laurel 12, and he saw further service aboard the sloop Beaver 14 before being posted to the frigate Hind 24 on 19 May 1761, going out to Lisbon with an army convoy in May and remaining with her until October 1762.
-Thereafter he commanded the Isis 50 in the Mediterranean until the peace.
+On 2 June 1760 Cosby was promoted commander of the sloop Laurel 12, and he saw further service aboard the sloop Beaver 14 before being posted to the frigate Hind 24 on 19 May 1761.
+Whilst standing by to take a convoy out from Cork Cosby suspended his first lieutenant, Henry Sandham, from duty after he had reported sick but then taken a boat with four men ashore at 2 a.m. in order to get drunk, the offence being compounded by the fact that the seamen had promptly deserted.
+After going out to Lisbon with an army convoy in May he remained with the Hind until October 1762, and thereafter he commanded the Isis 50 in the Mediterranean until the peace.

 From 1766-70 he had the frigate Montreal 32 in the Mediterranean under the orders of his patron, Commodore Sir Richard Spry, during which commission he brought the body of the Duke of York home in October 1767.After returning with the Montreal to the Mediterranean he entertained Joseph II the Holy Roman Emperor and his brother the Grand Duke of Tuscany in April 1769 at Leghorn.
 He returned to Spithead in July 1770.

 From 1771 Cosby held the enriching post of receiver-general of St. Kitts but returned home to Ireland in 1774.